pymc-devs/pytensor/doc/library/config.rst

     Default: ``'off'``

-    Setting this attribute to something other than ``'off'`` activates a debugging mechanism, for which Aesara executes the graph on-the-fly, as it is being built.
+    Setting this attribute to something other than ``'off'`` activates a debugging mechanism, for which Pytensor executes the graph on-the-fly, as it is being built.
 This allows the user to spot errors early on (such as dimension mis-matches) **before** rewrites are applied.

-    Aesara will execute the graph using constants and/or shared variables provided by the user.
-Purely symbolic variables (e.g. ``x = aesara.tensor.dmatrix()``) can be augmented with test values, by writing to their ``.tag.test_value`` attributes (e.g. ``x.tag.test_value = np.ones((5, 4))``).
+    Pytensor will execute the graph using constants and/or shared variables provided by the user.
+Purely symbolic variables (e.g. ``x = pytensor.tensor.dmatrix()``) can be augmented with test values, by writing to their ``.tag.test_value`` attributes (e.g. ``x.tag.test_value = np.ones((5, 4))``).

     When not ``'off'``, the value of this option dictates what happens when